canalplus/RxPaired/README.md

 3. The server, written in the `./server` directory, on which the two precedent parts rely.

-   The server listens on two ports for WebSocket connections: one for the inspector and the other for the client-side script.

-   The server is very configurable: it can for example set-up a password to protect its access, shutdown when abnormal behavior is detected (like too many device or inspector connections, too many wrong password, too many WebSocket messages sent), create and keep log files for each inspected devices, give a maximum lifetime for each token, change the ports it listens to etc.
+   The server is very configurable: it can for example set-up a password to protect its access, shutdown when abnormal behavior is detected (like too many device or inspector connections, too many wrong password, too many WebSocket messages sent), create and keep log files for each inspected devices, give a maximum lifetime for each token, change the port it listens to etc.

 <a class="anchor" href="#why-creating-this-tool"></a>